flutter_theme_changer_erfan 0.0.5+0

 A Flutter package that allows you to easily change your app's theme color dynamically at runtime using Riverpod.

-It provides both a full theme changer wrapper and two beautiful theme picker widgets!
+It provides both a full theme changer wrapper and four beautiful theme widgets!

 โ Support #